salvadoruriel/test-2021-clients-front/README.md

 # Front Clients Test
-Front-End test made in less than a day.
+Front-End test made in less than a day to enter Factumex as a Front-End Developer.
 _All rights reserved, Free use for non-commercial &/or non-branded projects is allowed._
 Although all this is old by now & **no longer representative of my current quality & expertise**, so don't use this as a reference.